httpie/cli/README.rst

 applies a different set of defaults than for a console output.
 Namely, colors aren't used (unless ``--pretty`` is set) and only the response body is printed (unless ``--print`` options specified).
-It is a convenience that allows for things like the one above or downloading (smallish) binary files without having to set any flags:
+It is a convenience that allows for things like the one above or downloading binary files without having to set any flags:

 .. code-block:: shell